EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 Hungary as a colony or, at least, of Hungary being singled out

-.
+for such a treatment.
 And even though it is to a degree

 understandable that under - performing countries and their